How Can I Protect My Enamel?

 Good dental care is the best way to keep your mouth healthy.

 - Cut down on acidic drinks and foods, like sodas, citrus fruits, and juices.
 When you do have something with acid, have it at meal times to make it easier on your enamel.
 You can also switch to things like low-acid orange juice.

 - Rinse your mouth with water right after you eat or drink something acidic.

 - Use a straw for sodas and fruit juices so they bypass the teeth.
 Don’t swish them around in your mouth.

-- Finish a meal with a glass of milk or a piece of cheese to cancel out acids.
+- Finish a meal with a glass of milk or a piece of cheese.
+This will cancel out acids.

-- Chew sugar-free gum with xylitol, which lowers the amount of acid in your mouth.
+- Chew sugar-free gum.
+This lowers the amount of acid in your mouth.
 Gum also helps you make more saliva, which strengthens your teeth with key minerals.

 - Drink more water during the day if you have dry mouth.

 - Use a soft toothbrush.
 And try not to brush too hard.